opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 The NRQL alert condition returned includes all the additional fields that were populated by the server on creation eg, "id".

 Other operations have also been included for NRQL alert conditions:
-* all(policyId): returns all NRQL alert conditions for the given policy id.
+* list(policyId): returns all NRQL alert conditions for the given policy id.
 * get(policyId,id): returns the NRQL alert condition for the given policy id and condition id.
 * delete(id): deletes the NRQL alert condition with the given id.